 Cons of Chlorine & Bromine

-Excessive use of halogen sanitizers (chlorine and bromine) can bleach and damage the underside of the spa cover, fade swim suits and even pit the hot tub shell.
+Excessive use of halogen sanitizers (chlorine or bromine) can bleach and damage the underside of the spa cover, fade swim suits and even pit the hot tub shell.

 There are a couple “alternative hot tub sanitizers” on the market that use copper or silver ions to sanitize spa water.
 Many people switch to mineral sanitizers because they are odorless, more natural, and do not fade swimsuits or damage spa covers.